CRM Maintenance: A Step by Step Guide on How to Clean & Maintain your CRM Database

 Melissa UK Team | Data Management, United Kingdom

 As many of you know, a customer relationship management (CRM) platform is a vital part of the sales process, which entails keeping customers and prospects happy while moving them through the CRM pipeline.
 But many businesses forget the role CRM plays in the entire customer life cycle.

 CRM platforms can be used for continuous communications with current and potential prospects and are playing a vital role across all sectors.
-In healthcare they can be used to gather and sync protected health information across multiple facilities, including providing post discharge follow-ups.
-For banks, they can be used to provide a better customer service across branches.
+In healthcare, they can be used to gather and sync protected health information across multiple facilities, including providing post-discharge follow-ups.
+Banks, they can be used to provide better customer service across branches.

 A big question is how can you keep track of all this data, whilst maintaining your ever-growing database and making sure your data is providing the insights your organisation needs to maximise its operations?

-This step by step guide will unravel the practices you need to keep your CRM organised, pristine and maintained.
-It will draw attention to the common issues many databases have, including duplicates, misspellings, incomplete, outdated, unverified and unformatted data.
-We will also show you our recommended practices and tools, so that new data is entered into your systems properly and with confidence.
+This step-by-step guide will unravel the practices you need to keep your CRM organised, pristine and maintained.
+It will draw attention to the common issues many databases have, including duplicates, misspellings, and incomplete, outdated, unverified and unformatted data.
+We will also show you our recommended practices and tools so that new data is entered into your systems properly and with confidence.

 Analyse Your Data

 First and foremost, having an overview of your current data situation is critical when commencing data cleaning.
 Ask yourself how bad is our database?
-What are the common issues that we keep seeing in our database that’s reflecting on our business efforts and outcomes?
-Some examples below.
+What are the common issues that we keep seeing in our database that is reflected in our business efforts and outcomes?
+Some examples are below.

 - Mis-deliveries of mail and products to logistical issues due to incorrect address data.

-- Duplicates throughout your database causing lower accuracy and preventing a clear view on your customers.
+- Duplicates throughout your database cause lower accuracy and prevent a clear view of your customers.